hraberg/enumerable/README.markdown

 Accessing a static field marked with *@LambdaParameter* outside of a block will either start a new block or throw an exception depending on the situation.
 The fields are never really used, as all accesses are redirected.

+### NewLambda

+Enumerable.java is not tied to the *Fn0* hierarchy or function classes.
+Any Single Abstract Method class or interface can be implemented as a Lambda using *@NewLambda*:

+    public class MyDomainLambdas {
+        @NewLambda
+	public static <R> Callable<R> callable(Unused_ unused, R block) {
+	    throw new LambdaWeavingNotEnabledException();
+	}
+    }

+This allows you to create a new anonymous instance of a *Callable* like this:

+    Callable<String> c = callable(_, "you called?");

+The call to the method marked with [@NewLambda](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/annotation/NewLambda.java) will be replaced with the creation of a new anonymous instance at runtime, as seen in the beginning of this document.

+### Unused

+Note that the first parameter in the example above is marked as [Unused](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/annotation/Unused.java), this is required for functions that take no arguments to identifiy the start of the lambda.

+### Default Parameter Values

+The second or third parameter to a Fn2 or Fn3 can have a default value:

+    Fn2<Double, Double, Double> nTimesMorPI = fn(n, m = Math.PI, n * m);
+    assert 2.0 * Math.PI == nTimesMorPI.call(2.0);

+The default value expression is captured as the expression assigned to the static field marked with *@LambdaParameter@, and can be more complex than just accessing a constant value like in this example.

 ### Concurrency JSR-166 (for Java 6)

-The class *LambdaOps* allows you to create Lambdas implementing interfaces from *extra166y.Ops* to be used with *extra166y.ParallelArray*.
+The class [LamdaOps](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/extra166y/LambdaOps.java) allows you to create lambdas implementing interfaces from [extra166y.Ops](http://gee.cs.oswego.edu/dl/jsr166/dist/extra166ydocs/extra166y/Ops.html) to be used with [extra166y.ParallelArray](http://gee.cs.oswego.edu/dl/jsr166/dist/extra166ydocs/extra166y/ParallelArray.html).
 You need to have `jsr166y.jar` and `extra166y.jar` on your class path.
 They can be downloaded from the [Concurrency JSR-166 Interest Site](http://gee.cs.oswego.edu/dl/concurrency-interest/index.html).
+They can also be found in this repository in [`lib`](http://github.com/hraberg/enumerable/tree/master/lib/).

+The *LambdaOps* class is an example of a collection of static factory methods marked with *@NewLambda* as mentioned above.
+You can create your own factory classes in a similar way, Enumerable.java has no special support for the interfaces in *Ops*, it just provides this generated factory class as a convenience.

 ## Implementation